A1 Belarus: Ecology

 In June–July, 2020, the competition “Sunlight energy for the Green schools” was held, an ecological project by A1 in cooperation with the Ministry of natural resources and environment protection of the Republic of Belarus, Ministry of education of the Republic of Belarus, and the UN Development Program in Belarus.
 As a result of this contest, 7 “Green schools” were chosen, one from each Belarusian region and form Minsk.
 By December 2020 the company completed installation of solar panels at education institutions, which won the contest.

 In 2021, in accordance with the principles of sustainable environmental, social and corporate governance (ESG), A1 launched a large-scale initiative to achieve carbon neutrality: it introduced natural cooling technologies for base station equipment and upgraded power supply installations at technological facilities.

 On April 16, 2021, the "А1garod" project was launched.
 The eco-friendly space (a vegetable garden) appeared on the roof of the A1 headquarters in Minsk.
 The company implements the concept of an energy-efficient "green office", minimizes the use of paper, introduces electronic document management and conducts separate collection and sorting of garbage.

 In 2022, all A1 stores will organize their own collection system for electronic equipment for subsequent transfer for safe disposal, which will reduce the impact on the environment globally.

+In May 2024, A1 released the first environmental comic for children and teenagers.
+An educational series of stories tells about how everyone can take care of the environment.
+In October 2024, a new part of the ecological comic was presented - "Eva and Seva.
+On the other side of the screen".

+In November 2024, A1 took part in a charity event aimed at restoring forest areas affected by a natural hurricane.
+The company's employees have planted more than five thousand trees to help the forests of the Kalinkovichi region recover faster.

 Digital literacy

 In October 2020 А1 launched voluntary project #яонлайн (IAmOnline).
 The project goal is to help in teaching people, who want to become confident users of the mobile Internet.

 In 2021, A1 and UNFPA (United Nations Fund for Population Activities) launched an educational program for improvement of digital literacy of older people.
 In June 2021, the #ionline mobile technology guide was launched.
 From July to September in all regions of Belarus there was #ionline-training for volunteers in offline and online format.
 In 2022, a new program was developed and launched with methodological recommendations for education, including people with disabilities.

+In November 2024, A1 launched the nationwide information campaign #Think5seconds.
+The aim of the project is to inform and raise awareness of a large number of people about fraud problems, methods of protecting their data and Internet security.
+Since the launch of the A1 #Think5seconds campaign, more than 1,000 participants, including social workers, "silver" volunteers and older people, have successfully completed online training on how to avoid fraud when using a smartphone.